ensime/scala-debugger/docs/src/api/advanced-topics/what-is-the-profile-system.md

 can be used to create JDI requests and process incoming events using the `Pipeline` construct.
 Each profile implements the `DebugProfile` trait.

+The `ScalaVirtualMachine` interface extends the `SwappableDebugProfile` to enable it to utilize different rules on demand.

+![ScalaVirtualMachine][scala-virtual-machine]

 ## Pure Profile

 The pure profile is the default profile for the `ScalaVirtualMachine`.
 It adds no custom logic for any of the Scala versions; therefore, it should be able to work with Java code.

+![Pure Profile Example][pure-profile-example]

 The pure profile adds support for caching requests, which means calls to `getOrCreateBreakpointRequest`, `getOrCreateAccessWatchpointRequest`, etc. with